 The China-Australia Free Trade Agreement (ChAFTA) entered into force on 20 December 2015.
 The Agreement will enhance the growing trade and investment relationship between our highly complementary economies.
 It will ensure the competitiveness of Australia’s agricultural and manufacturing industries, protect and ensure the competitiveness of our services providers and attract greater investment in Australia.
 Over 86 per cent of the value of Australia’s goods exports to China enter duty free following ChAFTA’s entry into force, rising to 96 per cent when ChAFTA is fully implemented.
 Australian services providers benefit from new access to China’s significant and growing services sector.

 The Government has been promoting its open investment regime and Foreign Investment Review Board process, which continues to attract Chinese investors.
-The stock of Chinese total investment in Australia has grown in recent years reaching $65 billion in 2014 (our seventh largest investor), with net investment inflows of almost $30 billion in 2014.
+The stock of Chinese direct investment in Australia has grown in recent years reaching $35 billion in 2015 (our fifth largest direct investor).
 The majority of investment has been in resources but is now moving into agriculture, tourism and infrastructure.

 Increasing numbers of Australian businesses are entering the Chinese market with great success.
 However – like all cross border commercial activities – the benefits of doing business in China are coupled with considerable risks.
 The ‘Doing Business in China’ initiative continues to inform Australian companies about how to manage the risks and offers best-practice guidelines to dispute resolution.